redis-developer/banking-on-redis/docs/04-QUERY.md

 ## Removing Indices ##

 If for some reason we don't like our index, we can always remove it using FT.DROPINDEX.
-Go ahead an remove the index:
+Go ahead and remove the index:

 ```bash
 127.0.0.1:6379> FT.DROPINDEX exercise:transaction:index